caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

 ## -- End pasted text --

 In [10]: happyBirthday.__doc__
-Out[10]: "formats a happy birthday message with the birthday person's name"
+Out[10]: "sings a happy birthday message with the birthday person's name"

 In [11]: happyBirthday('Zeke')
 Happy Birthday to you!